 Some miss the personal touch that accompanies physical therapy sessions; they say this cannot be achieved by a phone call or video conferencing.
 The eyes of a Ugandan are in their hands; They only believe after seeing or practically touching or being touched.
 (Ugandan Proverb).
 I have often called a client, and they tell me, “Okay, we shall see when you come or when the lockdown is lifted.”
 They don’t believe that a service is being rendered through a phone call.

 Also, some say they encounter difficulties while using technological devices.

-In conclusion, the use of Telehealth is expanding quickly in Uganda and it carries great benefits.
-It is a helpful and safe model of service delivery for many healthcare providers; however, it comes with its fair share of challenges such as cost, practitioner competence, and reimbursement.
+In conclusion, the use of Telehealth is expanding quickly in Uganda, and it carries significant benefits.
+It is a helpful and safe service delivery model for many healthcare providers; however, it comes with its fair share of challenges, such as cost, practitioner competence, and reimbursement.